Trump's hold on Republican Party on display as conservatives gather

 By Steve Holland

-WASHINGTON, Feb 26 (Reuters) - Donald Trump's hold on the Republican Party will be on full display as an annual gathering of prominent U.S. conservatives starts in earnest on Friday, with a key question being whether the former president will run again in four years.
+WASHINGTON, Feb 26 (Reuters) - Donald Trump's hold on the Republican Party will be on full display as an annual gathering of prominent U.S. conservatives began in earnest on Friday, with the former president expected to chart a future for the party with himself as the lead figure.

-Prominent congressional conservatives including Senators Ted Cruz, Tom Cotton and Josh Hawley, and Representatives Steve Scalise and Matt Gaetz are among the Trump loyalists expected to speak at the Conservative Political Action Conference in Orlando, Florida, which Trump will address on Sunday.
+Prominent congressional conservatives - including Senators Ted Cruz, Tom Cotton and Josh Hawley, and Representatives Steve Scalise and Matt Gaetz - were among the Trump loyalists expected to speak at the Conservative Political Action Conference in Orlando, Florida, which Trump will address on Sunday.

+In his speech, Trump is expected to talk about the future of the party and lay out policy differences within a group riven by differences on the way forward in the wake of his chaotic four years in office.

+"The divide right now is between the 'Beltway elites' and the conservative grassroots around the country," said a Trump adviser who helped prepare the speech.

+Trump will also offer red-meat rhetoric critical of his successor, Democrat Joe Biden.

 Trump's tumultuous final weeks in office saw his supporters launch a deadly attack on the U.S. Capitol on Jan.
-6 in an attempt to block Congress from certifying Democratic President Joe Biden's election victory, a win that Trump falsely claimed was tainted by widespread fraud.
+6 in an attempt to block Congress from certifying Biden's election victory, a win that Trump falsely claimed was tainted by widespread fraud.

 A total of 17 members of his party in Congress voted to impeach or convict him for inciting insurrection, although the Senate vote fell short of the two-thirds majority needed to convict.
 Some prominent Republicans including Senate Minority Leader Mitch McConnell blasted Trump for his role in sparking the conflagration, but more members still voice support for him.